Axel713/hook-up-in-north-sealand/README.md

 ## **UX**

-User profiles are very varied.
-Whilst they are majorly danish, variations in culture, background, age range and corporate level make it difficult to pinpoint a/some specific groups.
-Nonetheless, to fit the current scandinavic design trends and the owner's wishes, the new UX must be:
+User profiles are expected to be very varied.
+Being mainly targeted to foreigners in Denmark and tourists, variations in culture, background, age range make it difficult to pinpoint a/some specific groups.
+Nonetheless, to fit the current scandinavic design trends and be easy to use (especially in the field) the new UX must be:

 -   with a simple and clear layout.
--   with a colour theme reflecting professionalism and a "clinical" flavour.
+-   with a colour theme blending sea, nature and the Danish location.
+It also must be "easy on the eye" especially during levels of low light conditons, since the best fishing times tend to be at dusk/dawn.

 ### **User Goals**